Presidency-Inc/OmniLang/README.md

+#OmniLang CSON
+## CSV-to-JSON Transformation Framework with OmniLang/CSON

 Below is a comprehensive README documentation for the project.
 It covers:

 1. How to solve a CSV-to-JSON migration problem with this framework.
 2. The OmniLang/CSON language guide (conceptual overview).
 3. Instructions on managing and running projects, including configuring inputs, transformations, outputs, and using the provided `main.py`.

----

-# README: CSV-to-JSON Transformation Framework with OmniLang/CSON

 ## Overview